 - The terminals of ELxxxx and KLxxxx series with standard wiring include electronics and connection level in a single enclosure. - The terminals of ESxxxx and KSxxxx series feature a pluggable connection level and enable steady wiring while replacing. - The High Density Terminals (HD Terminals) include electronics and connection level in a single enclosure and have advanced packaging density.

 Standard wiring (ELxxxx / KLxxxx)

-Fig. 13: Standard wiring
+Fig. 28: Standard wiring

-The terminals of the ELxxxx and KLxxxx series integrate screwless spring-cage technology for quick and easy wiring.
+The terminals of ELxxxx and KLxxxx series have been tried and tested for years.
+They feature integrated screwless spring force technology for fast and simple assembly.

 Pluggable wiring (ESxxxx / KSxxxx)